meysamhadeli/problem-details/README.md

 ```

 #### Creating ProblemDetails Handler
-For handeling our error we need to specify a `error handler` on top of Echo, Gin or other framwork:
+For handling our error we need to specify an `error handler` on top of Echo, Gin or other framework:
 ```go
 // ProblemDetailsHandler middleware for handle problem details error on top of echo or gin or ... func ProblemDetailsHandler(error error, c echo.Context) {